The Reinebringen Hike on the Lofoten Islands – Norway

 - This location will be inaccessible in winter unless it’s snow and ice-free.
 If there is snow, there is a considerable risk of avalanches.
 The same may apply to early spring and late autumn.
 So I would exclude winter if you want to hike up Reinebringen.

-- The light varies significantly during the year: you will have daylight 24h a day from mid-May to mid-August.
+- The light varies significantly during the year: you will have daylight 24 hours a day from mid-May to mid-August.
 Therefore, if the weather cooperates, sunsets and sunrises will be merged into a long “sunriseset“.
 However, keep in mind this time of the year is also the most crowded.
 However, if you plan to see the midnight sun, you can only do that at the beginning of summer.

 - Do you want to catch a glimpse of the northern lights too?
 Late August to mid-October will provide you with the best chances of spotting the elusive Northern lights from there.
 You can also try February to early April, but if there is snow, you will not be able to make it to the top.

-Personally, my favourite season to go is late summer/early autumn.
-The balance between daylight and night is primarily even.
-Sunset and sunrises, as well as twilight, are still quite long.
-This gives you more time to plan and compose your shots.
 This also means you have more than enough time for your hikes during the day and time to chase the northern lights at night!
 Does that sound like a sleep-deprivation holiday :)?
 Yep, that also means little time to sleep.
 But hey, those trails won’t hike themselves, and those shots won’t shoot themselves, right?

 Also: this is the Arctic, and the weather can be somewhat unpredictable.
 Have a waterproof jacket or similar with you.